IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/resources/tutorials/developer-tutorials/privateData.md

 After a few minutes, you will have your 2 org network ready to use your new Private Data Smart Contract on!

-This step also creates the implicit collections described in the previous step.
-As this is a 2 org network, 2 collections will be created.
-They will be created as `_implicit_org_Org1MSP` and `_implicit_org_Org2MSP` where `Org1MSP` and `Org2MSP` is the MSPID used to specify the organisation.
+As implicit collections are a built-in Hyperledger Fabric feature, 2 implicit collections will be automatically created when you start the network.
+They will be created as `_implicit_org_Org1MSP` and `_implicit_org_Org2MSP` where `Org1MSP` and `Org2MSP` are the MSPIDs used to identify the organisations.
 Your MSPIDs for a network are found in the "Organizations" menu in the "Fabric Environments" panel.

 </details>